ahouseholder/curious-platypus/docs/E.md

-# Title of File E
+# Excellent Branch

-This file is called E.
+This file is called Excellent, because that's how it is.